yetkinkrsngr/yetkinkrsngr/README.md

 - 📫 How to reach me **yetkinkrsngr@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/yetkin-karasungur/](https://www.linkedin.com/in/yetkin-karasungur/)
+-

+Bio:

+👋 Hi there!
+I'm Jane, an enthusiastic learner and aspiring React developer.
+Welcome to my GitHub profile!

+📚 I am currently diving deep into the world of web development, with a particular focus on React.
+I'm captivated by its component-based architecture and its ability to create dynamic and interactive user interfaces.

+💡 My journey into programming started when I realized how powerful and transformative technology can be.
+I've always had a curious and creative mind, and coding allows me to bring my ideas to life.
+React, with its robust ecosystem and vast community support, has become my go-to framework for building modern web applications.

+🌱 I'm constantly seeking new challenges and pushing my boundaries to enhance my skills as a developer.
+My projects on GitHub reflect my passion for exploring different aspects of React, from creating reusable components to integrating with backend APIs.
+I believe in the power of collaboration, and I'm excited to learn from and contribute to the open-source community.

+🚀 Besides React, I'm also familiar with HTML, CSS, and JavaScript, which serve as the building blocks of the web.
+I'm eager to expand my knowledge and explore other technologies that can complement my React skills.

+🎓 When I'm not coding, you can find me exploring the great outdoors, sipping a cup of coffee while reading tech blogs, or joining local meetups to connect with fellow developers.

+📫 If you're interested in collaborating on a project or have any questions, feel free to reach out to me.
+Let's learn, grow, and build amazing things together!

+Happy coding! 😄

 <h3 align="left">Connect with me:</h3>
 <p align="left">